Ahi Poke Bowl with Mango

 Can you eat a poke bowl the next day?

-It’s best to eat raw fresh poke the day you make it, but it will keep in the fridge up to two days.
+It’s best to eat raw, fresh poke the day you make it, but it will keep in the fridge up to two days.
 You can also freeze the tuna, then let it thaw before eating.

 - Sesame Crusted Tuna